 Sometimes, the stars just align perfectly for a car manufacturer.
 Such was the case back in 2009 when two largely unrelated circumstances coincided.
 The introduction of the government's Scrappage Scheme saw a number of tired old cars being taken off our roads and resulted in a commensurate quantity of buyers with a modest sum of cash in their hands looking for something to buy.
 Fairly new onto the market and having just replaced the underwhelming Amica was the rather appealing Hyundai i10.
-Sales skyrocketed and for a while, the i10 was the country's best selling car.
+Sales skyrocketed and for a short while, the i10 was the country's best selling car.
 It didn't last.
 While i10 sales continued quite strongly, the end of the Scrappage Scheme saw buyers return to their usual buying habits.
 Since then, Hyundai has tried hard to keep citycar buyers interested.
-It introduced a second generation i10 in 2014, a car designed to take account of the fact that competition in the citycar sector has become much stronger in recent years, with this model now having to contend with rivals of the quality of the Volkswagen up!, Skoda Citigo and SEAT Mii triplets.
-Since 2014, these contenders have been further upgraded and Hyundai has responded with a package of i10 range changes that include a smarter look and the addition of fresh segment-leading infotainment and safety technology.
+It rejuvenated the i10 in second generation form in 2013, but it still didn't quite have the quality or the fashionable appeal of rivals like the Volkswagen up!, Skoda Citigo and SEAT Mii triplets.
+But this MK3 version just might.